 Children with a CHD may attempt to ‘pass as normal’ by hiding their hand as a coping strategy.
 Children may believe these stigmatized assumptions made of them.
 They may have thoughts like “I can’t ride a horse; I only have one arm” or “I could never work as a flight attendant; I only have one hand.”
 These thoughts may limit them from trying the activity.

 Eventually, the person experiencing stigma will develop acceptance of their condition.
 They can broaden their own understanding of what “normal” is.
-They can come to the understanding that physical differences are “normal.”
+They can come to the understanding that physical differences are in fact “normal.”
 Then, the person with physical differences can teach others in their communities to embrace this expanded definition of “normal.”
 By educating others, stigma is combatted and eradicated.

 It takes a considerable amount of emotional effort for a person with physical differences to expand the definition of “normal” and teaching others to share this perspective.
 People who do not have physical differences are often unfamiliar with the experience of someone with a CHD.
 Disability and difference are social constructs, developed and maintained by a society in which assumptions are made that people with disabilities are different, or limited, or not part of that society.
 Stigma can be eradicated by education about the experience and abilities of people with physical differences.